joinair/airdoc/source/includes/air/_timeoff_app.md

   }
 ```

-Setup day when employee time off balance will be correct and when time
+Setups day when employee time off balance will be correct and when time
-off start accuring.
+off will start accuring.

 ### HTTP Request